sebhildebrandt/koa-ip-geo/README.md

 You also need the **Maxmind GeoLite2 Free Database** (city or country).
 We recommend the 'country' version, because it is smaller.
 [Check their website to get the database][geodb-url].

+Alternatively you can now also use **ip2location Databases** (city or country).
+We recommend the 'country' version, because it is smaller.
+[Check their website to get the database][ip2location-url].

 ### Basic Usage

 This example has a allow for local IP addresses and a allow for Austrian IP addresses: